Someone asked an interesting question the other day about sugar and more specifically, honey. They asked:

-Keep in mind that “natural sugars” such as Agave Nectar, similar to honey, contains high amounts of fructose – which is fruit sugar, which goes mainly into your liver.
+Keep in mind that “natural sugars” such as Agave Nectar, similar to honey, contain high amounts of fructose – which is fruit sugar, which goes mainly into your liver.

 Unfortunately, your liver has low amounts of storage capabilities.
 Only about 25 grams or 100 calories of fructose, before liver glycogen, has hit its “limit”.
 Then it “spills over” and gets stored as body fat.